 top of page

-Two of the laboratories (Biofocus and Paw Print Genetics) are not quite ready to offer the NAD DNA test, but will be doing so very soon.
-For your convenience, we have compiled a list of those laboratories that offer (or will soon offer) both NAD and PRA1 DNA testing for Papillons and Phalénes.
-We have also included their regular price for the test.
-Most of the laboratories offer various discounts (seasonal discounts, flash sales, combination discounts, club discounts, health clinics, litter discounts, etc.), which you can learn about from their websites or by contacting the laboratory directly.
-All of these laboratories will provide DNA test kits and prepaid return shipping with your order, unless otherwise noted
+Many genetic testing laboratories worldwide are now offering DNA testing for Papillons and Phalénes, including PRA1 and NAD.
+Most of the laboratories offer various discounts (seasonal discounts, flash sales, combination/panel discounts, club discounts, health clinics, litter discounts, etc.), which you can learn about from their websites or by contacting the laboratory directly.
+Most of these laboratories will provide DNA test kits and prepaid return shipping with your order.

 With DNA based tests, we will eventually eliminate the disease while preserving those desirable attributes that make up our Papillons.